ryanmckaytx/ryanmckaytx.github.io/content/pelican-review.md

 ## Table of Contents
 [TOC]

 This is one of the built-in extensions.
 It adds the permalink to each heading and creates the TOC component.
-I'd like the permalink to be more subtle, but probably that can be achieved with some styling work.
-The TOC didn't have much styling out of the box but its better now.
+The permalink and TOC look a lot better after some styling.

 ## Code Blocks
 ```python